Qwiso/QMultiMod/README.md

 UnlockHullPlates | false | if you would like access to the promotional hull plates, set to true AllowAchievementsWithConsole | false | if you want to still unlock steam achievements after using console commands, set to true
-SwimChargeFinsModifier | 0.005 | the amount of charge returned to your handheld tool while swimming FireExtinguisherHolderRechargeValue | 0.005 | set to 0 to disable recharging the fuel when placed in a holder
+SwimChargeFinsModifier | 0.005 | the amount of charge returned to your handheld tool while swimming FireExtinguisherHolderRechargeValue | 0 | this value, then set hier then 0 indicates how much fuel per second Fire Extinguisher would get while in the Cyclop's holder